Hatch New Mexico Chile FAQ

 Do you grow your own produce?

 No, but we do take plenty of trips to farms every year in order to ensure quality.
-Our name “Farmers Market” was chosen by my great grandfather, and the name “Farmers Chile Market” pays homage to that.
+Our name “Farmers Market” was chosen by my great grandfather way back in 1962, and the name “Farmers Chile Market” pays homage to that.
+I am the 4th generation in this business, and I have more information about myself on the page about me.

 Green or Red chile?